-Pretty soon Ramadan starts for 1.57 billion people in the world and there’s a fair number of bodybuilders, workout and fitness enthusiasts among them.
-The biggest question for them is how to observe the first without compromising their goals in the latter.
-Here are some pointers.
+Soon Ramadan starts for 1.57 billion people in the world and a fair number of bodybuilders and workout enthusiasts is among them.
+Here is is how you observe Ramadan without compromising your fitness goals!

 1. Ramadan: Don’t Stop Working Out!

 The most important tip comes right at the beginning: don’t stop working out during Ramadan.
 Your body maintains muscle mass as long as it feels it’s needed.
 When you stop exercising, it will slowly build back what it feels is unnecessary luggage costing extra energy.

 2. Adjust Intensity

-In your regular schedule you may be able to do x amount of weight during benchpresses and do 90 lb curls without batting an eye.
-But if you usually do your workouts in the late afternoons and then try the same intensity during Ramadan.
+In your regular schedule you are able to use huge weights when you do bench presses.
+90 lbs curls you handle without batting an eye.
+But let’s say you do your workouts in the late afternoons and then try this intensity during Ramadan.
 It won’t work.
-On a typical Ramadan day you have fasted for 8 – 10 hours and a long and busy day is behind you – you may not be able to pull that off.
+On a typical Ramadan day you have fasted for 8 to 10 hours and a busy day is behind you.
+Under those circumstances pulling off your usual intensity is very hard to do.

-There is nothing wrong with you here: after a long day, your carbohydrate reserves probably are depleted and carbohydrates are what let you work out with intensity.
+There is nothing wrong with you here: your carbohydrate reserves are depleted and carbohydrates are what let you work out with intensity.
 So go a bit lower with your intensity.

-What you may want to do is either adjust the weights you are using or the number of reps.
-If you want to stay with the weights you normally train with, allow for doing less repetitions and lower the weight if you fail to reach your normal number of minimum repetitions.
-If you want to lower the weight right from the beginning, then pick one that under the circumstances of the fast allows you a maximum of 12 – 15 reps.
+Either adjust the weight or the number of reps.
+If you want to stay with the weights you normally train with, allow for doing fewer repetitions and lower the weight if you fail to reach your normal number of minimum repetitions.
+If you want to lower the weight right from the beginning, pick one that under the circumstances of the fast allows you a maximum of 12 – 15 reps.

 3. Ramadan And Protein Timing